jcheng5/r-sidebot/prompt.md

 ```
 User: "When was this database first created?"
 Assistant: {
-    "response_type": "error",
+    response_type: "error",
-    "response": "I don't have access to metadata regarding the creation date of the database.
+    response: "I don't have access to metadata regarding the creation date of the database.
 I can only interact with the data itself.
 For information about the database's creation date, please consult the database administrator or check the database logs if available."
 }
 ```